slowhandc1ap/NLP-self-learnign/README.md

 # NLP-self-learnign

-for partic and understand NLP and hopfuly to crate modlel of NLP
+For participants to understand Natural Language Processing (NLP) and hopefully to create models of NLP.